U.S. Route 27: Florida

 In Florida, US 27 has been designated the Claude Pepper Memorial Highway by the Florida Legislature.
 It was named after long-time Florida U.S. Senator and Representative Claude Pepper.
 The stretch running from Miami to South Bay was originally designated the Thomas E. Will Memorial Highway by the Florida Legislature in 1937 when that portion was known as State Road 26 (SR 26).
 Will, the founder of Okeelanta, had been instrumental in getting the state to build the road from Miami to the area south of Lake Okeechobee.
-Nearly the entire length of US 27 in Florida is a divided highway.
+Nearly the entire length of US 27 in Florida is a divided highway, with the segment between Williston and Perry carrying only two-way traffic.

 US 27 begins as North 36th Street in Midtown Miami, heading west from US 1 for 4.4 mi before turning northwest to pass under the western terminus of SR 112 (Airport Expressway).
 It then proceeds northwest for 5 mi as South Okeechobee Road, parallel to the Miami Canal, forming the southwest boundary of the city of Hialeah.
 After an interchange with SR 826 (Palmetto Expressway), it continues northwest as North Okeechobee Road for 5 mi before an interchange with the Homestead Extension of Florida's Turnpike (SR 821).
 After another 4 mi, the highway curves to the north and, after passing the northern terminus of SR 997 (Krome Avenue), crosses into Broward County.